-Hip impingement, or femoroacetabular impingement, is associated with an abnormal ball and socket joint shape.
-It is common in active sportspeople and even more common in elite athletes.
-But what does hip impingement mean, and how should you manage it?
+Hip impingement, or femoroacetabular impingement, is associated with an abnormal ball-and-socket joint shape.
+It is common among active sportspeople and even more prevalent among elite athletes.
+But what does hip impingement mean, and how should it be managed?

 What is hip impingement?